Reno-Sparks Convention Center

 Southwest of the airport, its elevation at street level is approximately 4450 ft above sea level.

+Entertainment

+As the Centennial Coliseum, the venue hosted musical performances by Elvis Presley in 1976, The Beach Boys in 1964, Glen Campbell in 1965, Def Leppard in 1980, and The Grateful Dead in 1982.

 Facilities

 The main exhibit space is 381000 sqft, which can be divided into five halls.
 Freight access is provided via a set of nineteen freight doors, eight of which are drivable, and of which one is a hangar-style door that measures 39 ft wide by 32 ft tall.

 In addition, the Mt.
 Rose Ballroom, a 30000 sqft column-free space, can be divided into seven meeting rooms.
 A total of 53 meeting rooms, of capacities ranging from fifty to over three thousand, are available within the complex.

+In 2007, a skybridge was built from the adjacent Atlantis Casino Resort Spa to the convention center.